outworkers/phantom/README.md

 Cassandra is highly scalable and it is by far the most powerful database technology available, open source or otherwise.

-Phantom is built on top of the [Datastax Java Driver](https://github.com/datastax/java-driver), which does most of the heavy lifting.
+Phantom is built on top of the [Datastax Java Driver](https://github.com/datastax/java-driver), which handles Cassandra connectivity and raw query execution.

 We are very happy to help implement missing features in phantom, answer questions about phantom, and occasionally help you out with Cassandra questions!
 Please use GitHub for any issues or bug reports.